Journal of Nuclear Cardiology

 The Journal of Nuclear Cardiology is a peer-reviewed medical journal covering research in nuclear cardiology.
-It is published by Springer Science+Business Media and is the official journal of the American Society of Nuclear Cardiology.
-The editor-in-chief is Ami E. Iskandrian (The University of Alabama at Birmingham).
+It is published by Elsevier and is the official journal of the American Society of Nuclear Cardiology.
+The editor-in-chief is Marcelo Di Carli (Brigham and Women's Hospital).
 The founding editor was Barry L. Zaret (Yale University School of Medicine).
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.930.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 3.0.

 Abstracting and indexing

-This journal is indexed by the following services:
+This journal is abstracted and indexed by: